briandunn/flatware/README.md

     --require spec_helper

 But beware, if you're using ActiveRecord in your suite you'll need to avoid doing things that cause it to establish a database connection in `spec_helper.rb`.
 If ActiveRecord connects before flatware forks off workers, each will die messily.
 All of this will just work if you're following [the recomended pattern of splitting your helpers into `spec_helper` and `rails_helper`](https://github.com/rspec/rspec-rails/blob/v3.8.2/lib/generators/rspec/install/templates/spec/rails_helper.rb).
+Another option is to use [the configurable hooks](
+#faster-startup-with-activerecord
+).

 ### Options